 In terms of credit card processing, one basis point is typically 1/100 of one percent.
 BPS are usually incredibly small percentages.
 These small numbers and percentages are extremely important to the payment processor and sponsoring bank.
 They are used to calculate almost every single transaction that has to do with accepting credit cards or non cash payments in general.

-Basis points are typically used when calculating both tiered pricing models as well as the interchange pricing models.
-However, for each model they are used in different capacities.
-Tiered pricing changes can be seen just as often and on occasions much more frequently than Interchange BPS.
+Basis points are typically used when calculating both tiered pricing models and interchange pricing models.
+However, for each model they are used in different capacities under different circumstances.
+Tiered pricing changes can be seen just as often as Interchange BPS adjustments.
+Understanding the difference is crucial when fees for service are calculated.

-When signing up for tiered pricing, your merchant account provider will gather as much information as needed to offer you the best discount rates within the tiers.
+When signing up for tiered pricing, your merchant account provider will gather as much information as needed to offer you the best discount rates within the specific tiers, based on your specific business model.
+The tiers are referred to as, “Qualified”, “Mid Qualified” and “Non Qualified” discount rates.

-The primary reason why Interchange BPS change or fluctuate, has to do with the cost associated processing that specific card type.
+The primary reason why Interchange BPS changes fluctuate, has to do with the cost associated with processing that specific card type.
 Each credit card transaction has a buy rate associated with it that all banks and processors pay, regardless of their size.
-If the optimal method of accepting that credit card does not meet the requirements for the lowest discount rate, then your actual BPS will increase and you will end up paying more for that specific card transaction.
+If the optimal method of accepting that credit card does not meet the requirements for the lowest discount rate, then your actual BPS will increase and you will end up paying more for that specific credit card transaction.

-To get started you would want to convert the basis point to a decimal.
-Keep in mind that one basis point is 1/100 of a percent or 0.0001 as a decimal.
+To get started you would want to convert the basis point to a decimal as stated above.
+Keep in mind that one basis point is 1/100 of 1 percent or 0.0001 as a decimal.
 If your processor charged you a rate of 100 basis points, then you can quickly turn that into a percentage by multiplying 100 by 0.0001 (100 X 0.0001).
 This would be 0.01 or 1%.
-This would mean that your processor charges 1% in transaction fees.
+This would mean that your processor charges 1% in processing fees.

 Converting Percentages to Basis Points